 Portfolios of graduating seniors will be assessed each spring semester.
-Although we had two students graduate, only one student submitted a portfolio.
+Only one student English Literature major graduated this Spring, and she/he submitted a portfolio.
 Students choose the artifacts that they deem best fit the learning goals, and one artifact can meet more than one goal.
-The Literature Program had two seniors graduate in Spring 2013; only one submitted a portfolio.